smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

  * `ResumptionDataJson`
  * `ResumptionDataDB`

- `ResumptionData` does not contains and active components : timers, reactions, callbacks, etc ...
+ `ResumptionData` does not contain active components : timers, reactions, callbacks, etc ...
  It behaves like data a storage.

 ### ResumptionDataProcessor

-ResumptionDataProcessor responcible for restoring resumption data and track it's status.
+`ResumptionDataProcessor` is responsible for restoring resumption data and tracking its status.

 Main public function for resumptions is `ResumptionDataProcessor::Restore` :
 ```cpp